 Great decision until the clutter happens.
 There is so much equipment you can buy to help you get active.
-Shoes, clothing, bikes, paddling, weights, bands, mats, balls bats/rackets, swimming gear.
+Shoes, clothing, bikes, paddling, weights, bands, mats, balls bats/rackets, and swimming gear.
 The list goes on. it piles up everywhere.
 Inside the home, the garage the vehicle.
 What’s the solution?

 Establish good habits/routines

 Things can get dropped all over the place.
 Decide on a place to hang wet items to dry or damp items to air out.
 Have a place for larger gear to be stored, a basket, container, bin or hang them on the wall.
-Have shelves for hats, helmets, shoes, sunscreen to be placed.
-Use hooks for clothes, hats, backpacks.
+Have shelves for hats, helmets, shoes, and sunscreen to be placed.
+Use hooks for clothes, hats, and backpacks.
 Make it easy to put things away and label where things go so everyone knows.
-Donate items that you no longer use, have become too small or older models when you upgrade your gear.
+Donate items that you no longer use, have become too small or have older models when you upgrade your gear.

 I’ll make my home perfect

-Everyone looks at the pictures in magazines, on Pinterest or on Facebook.
+Everyone looks at pictures in magazines, on Pinterest or on Facebook.
 Those are only a moment in the life of that person.
 You really need a video to see what normal will look like.
 Sometimes it feels like you will never get the clutter reduced, let alone under control.
 You give up and don’t try because it will never be perfect.
 The stuff continues to build up, more stuff comes into the home and nothing leaves the home.
 What’s the solution?

 Set aside perfection and keep the clutter controlled as much as you can with the time, energy and budget you have.
 Set realistic goals.
 Take 15 minutes a day and tidy up one area.
 The next day work in another area.
 Even better have everyone, all together, take 15 minutes and tidy up one area each.
 Keep a donation box in a closet or mudroom and place items you don’t need in the box.
 Donate it and get another box.
 Have a goal to fill one box a week.
 Start with the area or project that bothers you the most.
 It will feel good to take care of it and not think about it anymore.

-I’m going to start decorating for holidays
+I’m going to start decorating for the holidays

 There are so many holidays you can decorate for.
 Valentine’s Day, St Patrick’s Day, Easter, Passover, Mother’s Day, Father’s Day, Earth Day, Canada Day, 4th of July, Thanksgiving, Christmas, Hanukkah, Festival of Lights.
 Buying or making decorations produces piles of objects big and small, expensive and inexpensive to store.
 It takes time to put them up and sometimes they don’t get taken down and put away, they get dumped somewhere never to be in good enough shape to be used again.
 Next year comes and you see the new types of decorations on the market and your supply goes bigger.
 What’s the solution?